MattMcMurray/datamining_project/README.md

 ```

 ## To Populate Database
+*Note: There is a shell script included in the repo that will fetch the most recent version of the database from dropbox.
+It is recommended to run that instead of populating the DB yourself.*

 1. `cd` into main project directory
 2. Ensure you've activated your virtualenv (see [Getting Started](#Getting-Started))
 3. Activate the python interactive shell by running the `python` command